-Japan and UNODC reaffirm that the three international drug control conventions remain the cornerstone of international drug control and will continue cooperation in order to address and counter the world drug problem, through the Commission on Narcotic Drugs (CND), including progressive discussion on cannabis and cannabis-related substances, following up on all relevant drug policy documents, with an emphasis on the implementation of recommendations made therein.
-Japan, as a responsible member of CND, is firmly committed to implementing the commitments and aims to continue the successful cooperation with the CND Secretariat.
+Japan and UNODC reaffirm that the three international drug control conventions remain the cornerstone of international drug control and will continue cooperation in order to address and counter the world drug problem, through the Commission on Narcotic Drugs (CND), including progressive discussion on cannabis and cannabis-related substances, following up on all relevant drug policy documents, with an emphasis on the implementation of the recommendations made therein.
+Japan, as a responsible member of CND, is firmly committed to implementing its commitments and continuing the successful cooperation with the CND Secretariat.
 Japan will continuously collaborate with the International Narcotics Control Board (INCB) in its efforts to facilitate discussion among Member States on the standards for monitoring and reporting cannabis and cannabis-related substances to strengthen compliance with the international drug conventions, ensuring access to those substances for medical and research purposes, following the CND vote on the WHO recommendations at the reconvened 63th session of the CND in December 2020

-Japan and UNODC will help Member States prevent and counter illicit manufacture, production and diversion of, and trafficking in drugs, in particular amphetamine-type stimulants and new psychoactive substances (NPS) from and through Southeast Asia, with emphasis in countering methamphetamine and opiates trafficking from Afghanistan to third destinations through the South Asian route.
+Japan and UNODC will help Member States prevent and counter the illicit manufacture, production, diversion, and trafficking of drugs and precursor chemicals, in particular amphetamine-type stimulants and new psychoactive substances (NPS) from and through Southeast Asia, with another emphasis on trafficking from Afghanistan to third destinations through the neighbouring countries and further into the South Asian route.

-In this context, Japan, UNODC and INCB will cooperate to counter and address the trafficking in illicit synthetic drugs, such as amphetamine-type stimulants, new psychoactive substances and non-medical synthetic opioids and relevant drug precursors, sharing relevant information on their illicit manufacture, distribution, sale and use, through the Global SMART Programme of UNODC, and GRIDS programme of INCB.
+In this context, Japan, UNODC and INCB will cooperate to counter and address the trafficking in illicit synthetic drugs, such as amphetamine-type stimulants, new psychoactive substances and non-medical synthetic opioids and relevant drug precursors, sharing relevant information on their illicit manufacture, distribution, sale and use, through UNODC's field offices, the Global SMART Programme of UNODC, and Global Rapid Interdiction of Dangerous Substances (GRIDS) programme of INCB.
+Japan and UNODC will also continue promoting the Border Offices network and other drug control measures in Southeast Asia.

-Japan and UNODC will also promote science-based drug use prevention, treatment and recovery initiatives, including prevention initiatives for children, youths and families in gender- and agesensitive approaches with full respect for individual human rights.
+Japan and UNODC will also promote evidence-based drug use prevention, treatment and recovery initiatives, including prevention initiatives for children, youth and families in gender- and age-sensitive approaches with full respect for individual human rights.
 Current initiatives will be expanded in broader regions of South and Southeast Asia.
+Japan and UNODC appreciate the Drug Abuse Prevention Center's (DAPC) fundraising efforts in supporting drug use prevention around the worlds over the 30 years, and recalled the success of a high-level side event [on the margins of the 66th regular session of the Commission on Narcotic Drugs (CND)] to commemorate the 30th anniversary of the DAPC grants.

 The drug problem in Afghanistan continues to pose threats to peace and stability in the country and beyond as evidenced by the increasing trafficking of narcotics and synthetic drugs.
 Japan and UNODC will closely consult on appropriate measures that could be taken to address this issue while considering the rapidly changing political environment in Afghanistan.
-Japan and UNODC reaffirm its importance of the on-going support toward the Member States located around Afghanistan to strengthen their border control and law enforcement response to drug problem emerging from Afghanistan including through strengthening national capacities, Border Liaison Offices, border outposts, Port Control Units, Interagency Mobile Teams.
+Japan and UNODC reaffirm its importance of the on-going support toward the Member States located around Afghanistan to strengthen their border control and law enforcement response to drug problem emerging from Afghanistan including through strengthening national capacities and regional law enforcement cooperation, Border Liaison Offices, border outposts, Port Control Units, Interagency Mobile Teams.
+UNODC will continue to provide Member States with relevant information on the drug situation in Afghanistan, including the effect of the opium cultivation ban introduced on April 2022.